WNortier/react-the-complete-guide/readmes/06-react-internals-class-lifecycles.md

 - What you shouldn't do here outside of the then block of a promise of an HTTP request is updating the state with set state.
 - It's fine to do it as a result of some async task you're kicking off here but you should not call it synchronously in `componentDidUpdate()` because that will simply lead to an unnecessary re-render cycle.

+> ### The hook you'll use by far most often will be componentDidUpdate which is after the update finished when you for example need to fetch new data from a server.

+---

 Let's start with the scenario that our props changed.
-To see these update lifecycle looks in practice:
+To see these update lifecycle hooks in practice:

-1. I'll start with the static `getDerivedStateFromProps(props, state)` lifecycle hook again which gets props and state, should return a state and here I'll return the unchanged state and I don't even have a state here, so this will just be an empty object and I want to console.log persons.js getDerivedStateFromProps, like this.
+#### 1. I'll start with the static `getDerivedStateFromProps(props, state)` lifecycle hook again which gets props and state, should return a state and here I'll return the unchanged state and I don't even have a state here, so this will just be an empty object and I want to console.log persons.js getDerivedStateFromProps, like this.

-2. Thereafter, shouldComponentUpdate will run and shouldComponentUpdate gets the next props, so the upcoming props which will have an effect right after this update which is about to take place and the upcoming state as arguments and in here, now you actually have to return true or false - doing nothing is not an option.
+#### 2. Thereafter, shouldComponentUpdate will run and shouldComponentUpdate gets the next props, so the upcoming props which will have an effect right after this update which is about to take place and the upcoming state as arguments and in here, now you actually have to return true or false - doing nothing is not an option.

 > ### You have to return true if React should continue updating or false if it shouldn't.

 Of course you don't typically hardcode this here but instead you add some condition where you compare the current props to your next props, to the upcoming props to find out if they changed and if they changed, you want to permit this.
 For now I will just return true here and console log persons.js shouldComponentUpdate.

-3. Next we have `getSnapshotBeforeUpdate` and there we get our previous props and we get our previous state and I will console log persons.js getSnapshotBeforeUpdate here.
+#### 3. Next we have `getSnapshotBeforeUpdate` and there we get our previous props and we get our previous state and I will console log persons.js getSnapshotBeforeUpdate here.

-4. Now after that render will execute.
+#### 4. Now after that render will execute.
 Then the render cycle or the update cycle of all child components of this component will execute, so of all the person components in this case and thereafter, we'll have `componentDidUpdate()` and this will run once we're done with all the updating.

 ---